Z1917365/CSCI466-group-project/README.md

 # CSCI466-group-project
-Design and develop and application using the tools covered in the class.
+Design and develop an application using the tools covered in the class.

 Design Database Schema / ER Diagram & Convert to Relations: Milo Zak (Z1917365) -